andrewjmetzger/kb.mtz.gr/docs/teamviewer.md

 Before you can download TeamViewer and join a remote support session, the first thing you will need to do is arrange a time for your session to take place.
 The best way to do this is often to talk to a technician you trust.

 !!! warning
     **For your security, we will not initiate a remote support session without explicit permission.** If someone you do not trust contacts you offering remote support, you should decline.
 You should also decline if you are not requesting support.
-Allowing unsolicited remote support sessions risks the safety of your computer, of information, and of your identity.
+Allowing unsolicited remote support sessions risks the safety of your computer, of your information, and of your identity.

 ## Use TeamViewer on Windows